phase2/docker-jenkins-docker/README.md

 You can pass this as an environment variable to container and it will customize the `admin` user password.
 If this is not set, the `admin` user will have a blank password.

+### JENKINS_LOW_SECURITY_DOMAIN

+Specify a domain, such as `example.com`, which should have a "lower-security" treatment that does not require user input when the Jenkins container connects to the domain via SSH.

+This is intended for use in conjunction with git-based platform-as-a-service providers.

 ## Customization